Top 3 Questions to Ask Your Broker about Short-Term Vacation Rental Insurance [Updated 2021]

-Let’s say you’ve purchased a new home intending to use it primarily on Airbnb and occasionally for personal use.
-Just starting out, you may think your regular homeowner’s insurance is sufficient since you’ll be living there part-time.
-This is a common mistake as many hosts, even veteran hosts, do not realize that modifying the use of your property beyond strictly personal use requires some major modifications to your insurance.
-In fact, if you’re renting your home online, specialized commercial insurance is needed in most cases to ensure adequate coverage.
+Did you purchase a new home intending to use it primarily on Airbnb and occasionally for personal use?
+As a new short-term rental host, you may believe that your homeowner’s insurance is sufficient since you’ll be living there part-time.
+This is a common misconception as many hosts, even veteran hosts, don’t realize that modifying the use of your vacation rental beyond strictly personal use requires some major modifications to your insurance.
+If you’re renting your home online, specialized commercial insurance is needed in most cases to ensure adequate protection.

-So while it’s your brokers job to prescribe the best policy and identify any pitfalls in your contract, they can only do so if they fully understand:
+With the ever-changing landscapes of occupancy types, rental platforms, and regulations, it can be tough for even the most dedicated professionals to keep up.
+So, while it’s your broker’s job to prescribe the best policy and identify any pitfalls in your contract, they can only do so if they fully understand: